Promoting equality in the workplace

 - facilitate the smooth functioning of work and family life, paying attention particularly to work arrangements.
 The employer has the responsibility, to without prejudice, strive to a situation where the employees have equal opportunities to focus on their parenthood.
 This can sometimes require individual solutions, such as arranging special shifts for single parents or other arrangements regarding working hours.
 Fathers also have the right to take time off to care for a sick child and to take parental leave and care leave.
 Men in particular should be encouraged to take family leave.

 - act to prevent the occurrence of discrimination based on gender.
-Employers also have the responsibility to prevent in a purposeful and planned manner all discrimination based on gender identity or gender expression.
+Employers also have the responsibility to prevent in a purposeful and planned manner all discrimination based on gender identity and gender expression.

 The employer cannot avoid their equality promotion obligations by appealing to negative attitudes.
 For example, customer expectations or opposition from their own employers cannot be allowed to prevent equal treatment.